input-output-hk/partner-chains/dev/local-environment/README.md

-# Partner Chains Demo
+# Partner Chains Local Environment

 This stack is designed to run a 5 x Partner Chains node local environment for a partnerchain.
 It is based on the custom IO Substrate image.

-The stack includes:
+The local environment includes:

 - 5 x Partner Chains Nodes (3 x permissioned, 2 x registered)
 - 3 x Cardano Nodes running private testnet with pre-configured genesis files